-Physical Rehabilitation Core Outcomes In Critical illness (PRACTICE): protocol for development of a core outcome set
+Physical Rehabilitation Core Outcomes In Critical illness (PRACTICE): Protocol for development of a core outcome set

-Connolly, Bronwen, Denehy, Linda, Hart, Nicholas, Pattison, Natalie, Williamson, Paula ORCID: 0000-0001-9802-6636 and Blackwood, Bronagh
+Connolly, B, Denehy, L, Hart, N, Pattison, N, Williamson, P ORCID: 0000-0001-9802-6636 and Blackwood, B

-(2018) Physical Rehabilitation Core Outcomes In Critical illness (PRACTICE): protocol for development of a core outcome set.
-TRIALS, 19 (1).
+(2018) Physical Rehabilitation Core Outcomes In Critical illness (PRACTICE): Protocol for development of a core outcome set Trials, 19 (1).
 294-.
+ISSN 1745-6215, 1745-6215

 Access the full-text of this item by clicking on the Open Access link.